richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 nor administrative machinery involved: there is only the uncertainty one expects from working with humans with a private life.
-It seems, however, they do have no choice: as govenmental non-profit organisations (both NAISS and some others I asked) are not allowed to introduce a course fee.
+It seems, however, they do have no choice: as governmental non-profit organisations (both NAISS and some others I asked) are not allowed to introduce a course fee.

 **This solution can be used to weed out smaller courses too**: